rshipp/kapudan/README.md

 # Kapudan

+Graphical first-boot configuration tool.
 A fork of Pardus's "Kaptan", for Chakra.

 ## License